wp-plugins/naked-social-share/readme.txt

 * Disable JavaScript - There is a small amount of JavaScript used to make the buttons open in a new popup window when clicked.
 * Automatically add buttons - You can opt to automatically add the social icons below blog posts or pages.
 * Twitter handle - Add your Twitter handle to include a "via @YourHandle" message in the Tweet.
+* Social media sites - Change the order the buttons appear in and disable any you don't want.

 If you want to display the icons manually in your theme, do so by placing this code inside your theme file where you want the icons to appear: